nFunctor/dnn-topology-playground/README.md

 Among the additions and changes are:

--Introduction of playground neural network family and spherical synthetic data set random_loader.
+-Introduction of Playground neural network family and spherical synthetic data set random_loader.

 -Analysis of output via MDS (plot.py) and GUDHI (bottleneck.py and pointcloud.py).
 DIPHA is no longer used, but most of the code related to it is intact.

 ## Setup

-DIPHA is disabled in current version, so to install the requirements it suffices to
+DIPHA is disabled in current version, so to install the requirements it is enough to
 ```
 pip install -r requirements.txt
 ```